aaronbojarski/connect-ip-rust-scion/README.md

 ## Test Network
-A test network setup is provided in the `testnet` directory.
-It sets up network namespaces to allow running (the IP version) of the client and proxy locally.
+Test network setups for local testing are provided in the `testnet` directory.
+- [`./testnet/ip`](./testnet/ip) contains a setup based on network namespaces to allow running the IP version of the client and proxy.
+- [`./testnet/scion`](./testnet/scion) contains a setup based on `pocketscion` and network namespaces to run the SCION version of the client and proxy.

 ## Acknowledgements